If you’ve skipped ahead then take a little look at Part One here, but if you’re ready to crack on with that wedding venue check list then go, go, go!

-If you fancy a small wedding then you can check out our Elopement and Intimate wedding venues.
-Don’t be put off by the size or grandness of some of them; for example every room at the The Royal Crescent Hotel & Spa is licensed so your nuptials can be a very private affair indeed, you can even marry in your own suite!
+If you fancy a small wedding then you can check out our Elopement Specialist and Intimate wedding venues.
+Don’t be put off by the size or grandness of some of them; for example some country house hotels license every room, so your nuptials can be a very private affair indeed, you can even marry in your own suite!

-Some couples want a small ceremony with minimal fuss but luxe details and Ever After in Devon is one such venue that can provide you with everything you need for your elopement.
-Other faves include Crear and BoHo Cornwall – the latter only hosts up to 10 guests which I think is rather special.
+Some couples want a micro wedding with minimal fuss whilst keeping all the luxe details, and Ever After in Devon is one such venue that can provide you with everything you need for your elopement.

 From pretty garden receptions, ceremonies by a lake to magical tipis in woodland settings, the outdoor wedding is certainly a desirable on your venue wish list.